-- Signatures of two registered electors (known as subscribers) from the ward.
+- Signatures of ten registered electors7 (or two registered electors if the notice of election is published on or before 28 February 2022) - (known as subscribers) from the ward.
 Your subscribers must be on the local government electoral register that is in force on the 25th working day before the poll.
-For more information on subscribers, see paragraph 1.72. - 1.9 The following is optional: - A commonly used name if you commonly use a name that is different from any forename or surname that you have and you wish this to appear on the ballot paper, you need to state this on the nomination form.
-More details are provided in paragraph 1.64.
+For more information on subscribers, see paragraph 1.72. - 1.8 The following is optional: - A commonly used name8 if you commonly use a name that is different from any forename or surname that you have and you wish this to appear on the ballot paper, you need to state this on the nomination form.
+More details are provided in paragraph 1.63.